SlugLab/Bede-linux/Documentation/process/submitting-patches.rst

 ----------------------------------------------------------------------

 The Reported-by tag gives credit to people who find bugs and report them and it hopefully inspires them to help us again in the future.
+The tag is intended for bugs; please do not use it to credit feature requests.
+The tag should be followed by a Closes: tag pointing to the report, unless the report is not available on the web.
+The Link: tag can be used instead of Closes: if the patch fixes a part of the issue(s) being reported.
 Please note that if the bug was reported in private, then ask for permission first before using the Reported-by tag.

 A Tested-by: tag indicates that the patch has been successfully tested (in some environment) by the person named.
 This tag informs maintainers that